r-pufky/docs/docs/app/webui/selkies.md

 !!! warning "Use Encryption & Authentication"
     Most features such as clipboard and microphones are disabled if encrypted transports are not used. **Only** directly expose to Internet when both encryption and authentication are enabled.
+It does [not incur][e] additional overhead.

+    Use **Chrome** if clipboard is required.
+Firefox has not implemented the permissions API and [enabling async clipboard][d] is a massive security risk.

 !!! tip "Basic Auth Defaults"
     Default basic auth options are **{USER}**:**mypasswd**.